oxomoxo/jsl-esp32-json/README.md

 # jsl-esp32-json
-A lean json parser and jata tree.
-Hancrafted for esp32
+A lean json parser and data tree.
+Handcrafted for esp32.